Biden says not in the race 'for my legacy' at NATO event – DW – 07/12/2024

 Biden says not in the race 'for my legacy' at NATO eventJuly 12, 2024

-US President Joe Biden resisted calls to step aside in the presidential race on Thursday during a closely-watched news conference to close out the NATO summit in Washington.
+US President Joe Biden resisted calls to step aside in the presidential race on Thursday during a closely-watched news conference at the end of the NATO summit in Washington.

 "I'm not in this for my legacy.
 I'm in this to complete the job I started," Biden said.
 "My schedule has been full bore so if I slow down and I can't get the job done, that's a sign that I shouldn't be doing it.
 But there's no indication of that yet.
 None."